Before Spring Is In Full Swing: Spring Garden Tips To Keep In Mind

 A good one to three inches of mulch can help prevent weeds and diseases.
 It can also keep the moisture in your garden and maintain the soil temperature.
 A shredded cardboard box also makes great mulch.

-The rule of thumb here is to keep the mulch a few inches from the plant stems.
-This is to keep the roots from rotting.
+The general rule of thumb here is to keep the mulch a few inches from the plant stems.
+This is to keep the plant roots from rotting.

-You can also use compost and organic matter from your compost bin and that way each time you water, or it rains – your plants get more nutrients added back into the soil from the compost on top.
+You can also use compost and organic matter from your compost bin and that way each time you water, or it rains – your healthy plants get more nutrients added back into the soil from the compost on top.